- Agendas & Minutes

 Mayor Elizabeth B. Tisdahl

 Elizabeth Tisdahl has lived in Evanston for 37 years and was elected Mayor in April 2009.
 She and her late husband Al raised their family here and sent their children to Evanston public schools.
-She now has two grandchildren living in Evanston, both attend Orrington School.
+She now has three grandchildren; two live in Evanston.
+One grandchild will be entering Haven Middle School in the fall and the other will be entering her second year at Evanston Township High School.

 Mayor Tisdahl has participated in a broad array of political and community projects and has many times been recognized for her service.